alanverresen/sh4-autosplitter/README.md

 #### Step 4: Layout Configuration

-The layout doesn't look right yet, so we need to configure it further:
+Not only does the current layout of the LiveSplit window look a bit weird, but it simply just doesn't work properly at the moment.
+We need to configure it further to use the correct timers, and load the auto splitter script.

 1. Right-click anywhere on the LiveSplit window, and select 'Edit Layout...'.